AcroMedia/commerce_pos/README.md

 CONTRIBUTING
 -------------

+## Development

+Please use the Drupal.org issue queue to submit all issues and feature requests.

+If you would like to contribute to the development of the module, you will need to create a fork of the repository on Github and submit a pull request.
+Please link to your pull request in the corresponding issue on Drupal.org and set the status to "Needs Review" like you normally would.

+If you submit a patch, you will be asked to create and link to a pull request instead.

+The repository can be found at: https://github.com/AcroMedia/commerce_pos

+## SASS
 If you are contributing to this module and need to make changes to the Sass, you will need to make sure that you have Node.js installed and run: